nobobo1234/material-react-form/README.md

 Next to those 'required' props, you can pass on extra props that will be passed to the component that belongs to the `formType` you passed on.
 The current version supports 5 formTypes: `input`, `select`, `multiLine`, `timePicker`, and `datePicker`.
 Please note that the `timePicker` and `datePicker` form types need default values.
+The select propType accepts an options property that contains an array with all the to be shown options

 The validation object supports the following 5 properties: `required`, `minLength`, `maxLength`, `isEmail`, and `isNumeric`.